harryjohnson724/Device-Driver-UserLeds/README.md

 	2. execute this from kernel source directory : make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- am335x-boneblack.dtb
 	   This will create the dtb file which you can then copy to the board.
 Use either step 2 or step 3
 4. Copy the .ko file to any location in the board.
+	1. You can use the makefile itself to copy the file. use 'make copy-drv' (copy-dtb for dtb file)
 5. copy the .dtb file to the boot partition of the board.
 	1. You might have to mount the boot partition before copying.
 	2. Reboot after copying.
 Kernel should automatically load the dtb during boot time